Medical Service Ministries: MSM Today

 In addition, MSM generally considers funding applicants who are primary healthcare trainers or workers in impoverished areas of underdeveloped countries.
 Further, applicants must show evidence of sponsorship or support of a Christian mission or local community.

 One example of a trust fund applicant success story can be found in Tamara Filmer, a missionary working in rural, undeveloped Nepal.
 Filmer writes:

 “With MSM’s assistance I was able to attend training in logistics and management regarding pharmaceuticals.
-In December 2012, I travelled from the mid-west of Nepal to India’s capital, Delhi, to attend a two-week course entitled “International Procurement and Supply Chain Management”.
-I walked away with a suitcase of information and resources! ...
+In December 2012, I travelled from the mid-west of Nepal to India’s capital, Delhi, to attend a two-week course entitled “International Procurement and Supply Chain Management”. ...
 I want to thank Medical Service Ministries and their supporters for the funding that enabled me to attend this course.
 On our missionary living allowance, it just wouldn't have been possible to afford the course, so I am grateful for this opportunity.”

 Mission statement

 The current mission statement of Medical Service Ministries is as follows:

 “To encourage full-time Christian workers in the UK and elsewhere to prepare for Personal and Community Healthcare work in the developing world, in association with Christian organizations, and to witness to their faith in obedience to Christ’s command to preach and heal.
 Funding is available for approved healthcare candidates.”

 Recently retired treasurer, Brian Weller, shows that this mission statement is alive in the everyday actions of MSM and its leadership when he states:

 “It is my belief that overseas Christian service in response to Our Lord’s commission to preach and heal calls for continued effort and support, and will not lack His supply as we rise to the challenge.
 Our vision is to make healthcare accessible and to raise standards.
 It will continue to be achieved through individuals called by God to play their part here at home and overseas.”